Upgrading to Veeam Backup & Replication 11 or 11a

 - Are you using Veeam Backup Enterprise Manager server added to Veeam ONE?
 If yes, first upgrade Veeam ONE, second upgrade Veeam Backup Enterprise Manager, third upgrade Veeam Backup & Replication.

 - Are you using Veeam Plug-in for Oracle RMAN or Veeam Plug-in for SAP HANA?
 If yes, you must upgrade Veeam Backup & Replication first, then you can upgrade Veeam Plug-ins.
-Veeam Backup & Replication 11 supports Veeam Plug-ins version 11 and 10a (10.0.1.4854).
+Veeam Backup & Replication 11 or 11a supports Veeam Plug-ins version 11 and 10a (10.0.1.4854).

 - Check if the backup server to be upgraded is installed on the supported operating system version according to System Requirements.
-If it is not, create a configuration backup, install Veeam Backup & Replication 11 on the supported OS first, then restore the configuration backup created earlier.
+If it is not, create a configuration backup, install Veeam Backup & Replication 11 or 11a on the supported OS first, then restore the configuration backup created earlier.
 For information on how to perform the migration, see this Veeam KB article.